Catalog enrichment using image classification

 Once you’ve received the metadata from the image classification service, you need to add it to your product content and push it to your Coveo index.

-The process of pushing the enriched product content to Coveo is the same whether you push the entire product catalog or only the updated products.
-In both cases, Coveo recommends that the enrichment procedure is done at the content storage system level, before the content is pushed to Coveo.
+The process of pushing the enriched product content to the Coveo Platform is the same whether you push the entire product catalog or only the updated products.
+In both cases, Coveo recommends that the enrichment procedure is done at the content storage system level, before the content is pushed to the Coveo Platform.

 Once your product content includes the metadata returned by the image classification service, you can push it to your Coveo index using the Coveo Stream API.
-If you’re source already contains your product content, but you want to update it with the new metadata provided by the image classification service, you’ll need to push your whole product catalog to Coveo again.
-This means that you can’t push only the updated metadata to Coveo, but you need to push the whole product catalog again using the Coveo Stream API.
+If your source already contains your product content, you can’t push only the updated metadata to the Coveo Platform.
+To update your source with the new metadata provided by the image classification service, you’ll need to push your whole product catalog to the Coveo Platform again using the Coveo Stream API.

-The following diagram shows the flow of enriching your product content with image classification and sending it to your source in Coveo:
+The following diagram shows the flow of enriching your product content with image classification and sending it to your source in the Coveo Platform:

 About fields and field mappings